Sah631/PatternAnalysis-2025/recognition/ADNI_ConvNeXt_47219889/README.md

 ### Train–Validation Split
 20% of the training set was used for validation to monitor generalisation performance during training.
-The validation split was stratified to preserve the proportion of Alzheimer’s Disease (AD) and Normal Control (NC) samples, ensuring that class imbalance did not bias the validation results.
+The validation split was stratified to preserve the proportion of AD and NC samples, ensuring that class imbalance did not bias the validation results.

 ### Train–Test Split
 The dataset provided on Rangpur, UQ’s HPC cluster, was already divided into separate training and testing sets.
-The training set contained 21,520 images, while the testing set contained 9,000 images.
+The training set contained 21520 images, while the testing set contained 9000 images.

 ## Training and Results
 The model was trained for 50 epochs using mixed-precision training, a cosine learning rate schedule, and early stopping with a patience of 10 epochs.
 The plots below show the training and validation performance over time.